srebhan/test/README.md

 ### `bugfix-tags` (*optional*)

-Comma-separated list of pull-request labels to match for targeting a bugfix milestone.
+Comma-separated list of pull-request labels to match for targeting a *bugfix milestone*.
-By *default* this is set to `bug,documentation`.
+By *default* this option is set to `bug,documentation`.

 ### `minor-tags` (*optional*)

-List of pull-request labels to match for targeting a minor milestone.
+Comma-separated list of pull-request labels to match for targeting a *minor milestone*.
+By *default* this option is not set, so no pull-requests are explicitly assigned to minor milestones.
+You might use minor milestones as fallback for pull-requests *not* explicitly assigned.
+Please see the [`fallback` option](#fallback-optional) for details.

 ### `major-tags`

 **Optional** List of pull-request labels to match for targeting a major milestone.

-### `fallback`
+### `fallback` (*optional*)

 **Optional** Fallback target to use if none of the above matches *or* if the milestone is not found.